 Bandelier Formation sitting on top of Cerros del Rio Formation on State Road 502 west of Totavi.
 35 52.099N 106 11.913W

-The road cut here exposes the base of the Otowi Member, which rests on three-million-year-old basalt of the Cerros del Rio Formation.
-There is a thin layer of paleosoil between the two formations that has been interpreted as shallow lake sediments from Culebra Lake.
-The base of the Otowi Member itself consists of a thick bed of air fall pumice, the Guaje Pumice.
+The road cut here exposes the Otowi Member, which rests on three-million-year-old basalt of the Cerros del Rio Formation and is capped by cliffs of the Tshirege Member.
+There is a thin layer of paleosol between the Otowi Member and the Cerros del Rio basalt that has been interpreted as shallow lake sediments from Culebra Lake.
+The rounded slope right of center is ash flow tuff of the Otowi Member, while the gray, very level beds at the base of the Otowi Member are an air fall pumice, the Guaje Pumice.

 The Toledo Event began when a large vent opened somewhere almost directly west of the present location of Los Alamos.
 A convective column of ash and pumice emerged from the vent and rose into the atmosphere.
 There must have been a stiff breeze blowing to the east, because the air fall pumice beds of the Guaje Pumice are thickest east of Los Alamos.
 This area includes the road cut along State Road 502, where the Guaje Pumice is several meters thick.
 North, west, and south of the caldera, the Guaje Pumice is very thin or is missing altogether.